wjstanistreet/gitHubExProject2/README.md

  Now that you have accomplished step 10 instead of using curl requests in terminal try creating a form, so you can complete these routes from your browser.

 ## Task 12.
- Add some css styling the layout of your pages.
+ Add some css styling to the layout of your pages.